Volunteer

 volunteer for the open door clinic

-Depending on how you’d like to volunteer with us, the application process differs a little, as you can see below.
+Depending on how you’d like to volunteer with us, the application process differs a little.
 We don’t require that all our volunteers speak Spanish.
 But we do require that all volunteers attend a training before starting to volunteer.
-Please select the application below that’s right for you.
-Fill out the paperwork and email ([email protected]), fax (802-388-4498) or mail (100 Porter Dr, Middlebury VT 05753) it to us!

 We are always searching for a wide range of medical professionals to deliver healthcare to those in need: